-O Hold down Setup and touch the navigation tabs area to access channel options including the processing order of PEQ and Compressor.
+- Hold down Setup and touch the navigation tabs area to access channel options including the processing order of PEQ and Compressor.
 The default order is PEQ first, Compressor next.
-You can invert the order on a per channel basis or globally.

-() The PEQ/Comp order for each channel is stored in Show files.
+You can invert the order on a per channel basis or globally. - (i) The PEQ/Comp order for each channel is stored in Show files.
 It is not stored in Scene memories.

 Several compressor types are available including emulations of classic industry standards.
-These can be recalled via Library presets.
+These can be recalled via Library presets and include the option of a channel Ducker to replace the Compressor.
 Press the Surface Lib key to access the available Libraries.

-() See Appendix A in this guide for more details on Compressor models.
+i See Appendix A in this guide for more details on Compressor models.